Olympic rower Sir Steve Redgrave has predicted that Team GB are set to win a record number of medals at London 2012.

 Rowing has been one of the Olympic sports since the Paris Games in 1900, although women’s rowing was not introduced to the event until the Montreal Games in 1976.

 Eton Dorney Rowing Centre will host all of the London 2012 Olympic events and the 400 acre site has been specially developed for the Games.
-People staying at central London hotels who have tickets to the rowing races are well-placed to catch public transport to the venue, which is 25 miles from the capital.
+People staying at Mayfair hotels London who have tickets to the rowing races are well-placed to catch public transport to the venue, which is 25 miles from the capital.